-High-protein eating: how much, what, and how
+High-protein diet: how much, what, and how

 Proteins are the most important macronutrient for body composition, satiety, and recovery.
-Yet most people don't consume enough — especially women and people over 50.
+Yet, most people don't consume enough — especially women and people over 50.
 This guide helps you define your real needs, choose the best sources, and distribute your intake throughout the day for concrete results.

 Steps